Age: 23 Hometown: Tiburon, California Cycling Strengths: Technical riding Job: Analytics and Marketing at New Balance Hobbies: Playing banjo and sax

 Smith received a JAM grant in 2013 after shredding with Anthony Clark on a mountain bike ride at Robinson State Park.
 He has mad technical skills and can jump garbage cans on his bike.

-Age: 26 Hometown: Brooklyn, New York Cycling Strengths: Persistence.
+Age: 28 Hometown: Calls Vancouver, Seattle and Brooklyn home Cycling Strengths: Persistence.
 First long bike ride she hit a pothole and fell over the handlebars and then kept going.
 Athletic Background: Ballerina.

-Natalie Tapias joined JAM Fund's elite team in 2017 following a corporate job in New York City.
+Natalie Tapias joined JAM Fund's elite team in 2016.
 She is a highly disciplined athlete with a unique history as a ballet dancer.
 She started cycling in 2014 and has moved up quickly through the ranks.
 In 2015, she raced her first cross event at Gloucester and then raced almost every weekend afterward including the elite women's race at Cx National Championships in Asheville, North Carolina.
 She also races on the road.
 Her short-term goal is to become a tactically proficient racer domestically.
 Her long-term goal is to compete in Europe.